Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 Gating and riser design review

-Pouring and cooling process control
+Alloy, pouring, and cooling control

-Dimensional layout on defined features
+Dimensional layout on CTQ features

 NDT when required by part risk

-Sand Casting vs Die Casting vs Investment Casting
+Sand Casting vs Die Casting vs Investment Casting for OEM Parts

 Swipe horizontally to compare process fit factors →